M404ttis/Speechbert/README.md

 # Speechbert
-Audio Player for a newspaper customer
+## Audio Player for a newspaper customer

+A fictitious customer in the field of Newspaper called "TEIZ"

 Aufgabe 1: